rufuspollock-okfn/bubbletree/readme.md

 ![bubble tree screenshot](http://driven-by-data.net/wp/wp-content/uploads/2011/06/Bildschirmfoto-2011-07-02-um-23.02.50.png bubbletree screenshot right)

-The BubbleTree can be used to display hierarchical (spending) data in an interactive visualization.
-The setup is easy and independent from the OpenSpending platform.
-However, there is an optional integration module to connect with data from the OpenSpending API.
+**BubbleTree** is a library for interactive visualization of hierarchical data.
+Originally developed mainly for [spending data](http://openspending.org), the library is now completely independent from the OpenSpending platform.
+BubbleTree is built on top of [jQuery](http://jquery.com) and [RaphaelJS](http://raphaeljs.com/).

 ## Documentation